 The t-statistic is a measure of the significance or importance of a regression variable in explaining differences in the dependent variable (sale price).
-It is calculated the ratio of the regression coefficient, b_j , to its standard error, s_j (not to be confused with see):
+It is calculated a the ratio of the regression coefficient, $b_j$ , to its standard error, $s_j$ (not to be confused with see):

-$$t_j = b_j + s_j. ag{16}$$
+$t_j = b_j + s_j.$

-The standard error of b_j , s_j , is akin to a standard deviation; it measures the error associated with using b_j as an estimator of the true but unknown relationship between X_j and the dependent variable in the model.
+The standard error of $b_j$ , $s_j$ , is akin to a standard deviation; it measures the error associated with using $b_j$ as an estimator of the true but unknown relationship between $X_i$ and the dependent variable in the model.

-When t is large, we can be confident that X is a significant predictor.
-Conversely, when t is small, we cannot reject the null hypothesis that $b_i = 0$ and thus we cannot conclude that X is an important predictor.
-However, this does not mean that X is not correlated with the dependent variable.
-The t-value measures the t-value
+When $t_j$ is large, we can be confident that $X_j$ is a significant predictor.
+Conversely, when $t_j$ is small, we cannot reject the null hypothesis that $b_j = 0$ and thus we cannot conclude that $X_j$ is an important predictor.
+However, this does not mean that $X_j$ is not correlated with the dependent variable.
+The t-value measures the marginal contribution of an independent variable in predicting the dependent variable when all other variables included in the model are held constant.
+Because some variables duplicate information provided by others, they may be highly correlated with sale price, but are insignificant predictors as indicated by their t-values.
+Conversely, other variables possess the peculiarity of predicting sale prices in combination, although individually none may be highly correlated with sale prices.

 The significance of t-statistics can be evaluated by reference to a t table (see Table A-2 in Appendix A), where degrees of freedom = n - p - 1 and p is the number of independent variables in the model.
-In general, provided that sample size is large (at least 50), a t-value in excess of ± 2.00 indicates that we can be 95 percent confident that $b_i = 0$ and therefore that X_i is a significant predictor variable.
-Similarly, a t-value in excess of ± 2.58 indicates that we can be 99 percent confident that X_i is a significant predictor.
+In general, provided that sample size is large (at least 50), a t-value in excess of $\pm 2.00$ indicates that we can be 95 percent confident that $b_j = 0$ and therefore that $X_j$ is a significant predictor variable.
+Similarly, a t-value in excess of $\pm 2.58$ indicates that we can be 99 percent confident that $X_j$ is a significant predictor.
 Most statistical software reports a probability statistic that indicates the significance of the t-value, sparing the need to reference a t-table.

 For the 35 sales in Table 7-1, the regression coefficient for square feet of living area is 61.884 and the standard error is 6.799 (see Table 7-2).
-Thus the t-value is
+Thus the t-value is peer 7 🔳 Multiple Regre

-$$t = 61.884 + 6.799 = 9.102$$ .
+$t = 61.884 \div 6.799 = 9.102$ .

-The associated significance value, namely 0.000, is the probability that $b_j = 0$, that is, that square feet of living area is not a significant predictor of sale price.
+The associated significance value, namely 0.000, is the probability that $b_j = 0$ , that is, that square feet of living area is not a significant predictor of sale price.
 Thus, in this case, we can be virtually 100 percent confident that square feet of living area is a significant predictor of sale prices.